nhalstead/circleci_build_watcher/README.md

  npm start
 ```

-Once it opens up nothing will be in the list so you will need to configure the Json File (UI Config is comming soon).
+Once it opens up nothing will be in the list so you will need to configure the Json File (UI Config is coming soon).

 In this project I used `electron-store` which will store the file in one of the following locations: